TheBigSalarius/Archipelago/worlds/riftwizard/docs/rift-wizard_en.md

 ### Where do I get a YAML file?

-You can customize your settings by visiting the [Rift Wizard Settings Page](/games/Rift%20Wizard/player-settings).

 A template yaml can be created by launching the **ArchipelagoLauncher.exe** in the main Archipelago install folder (by default `C:\ProgramData\Archipelago`) and selecting **Generate Template Settings**.
 This will open the templates folder which will contain a `riftwizard.yaml`